orbitalquark/textadept/docs/manual.md

 * Define custom key bindings and menu items that manipulate buffer contents via the extensive [`buffer`][] API.
-* Extend Textadept's File menu with a menu item that prompts for a commit message using an [interactive dialog][], and then invokes a shell command that commits the current file to version control using the provided message.
+* Extend Textadept's File menu with a menu item that prompts for a commit message using an [interactive dialog][], and then invokes a [project command][] that commits the current file to version control using the provided message.
 * Listen for the `events.FILE_SAVED` [event][] and [spawn][] an asynchronous process that runs a syntax checker, linter, or formatter on a source file when it is saved.
 * Start searches with the word under the caret by substituting the "Search > Find" menu item